Appointments

 Home visits

-If you require a home visit please try to call us before 11:30am when the doctors are allocated their visits.
+If you require a home visit please try to submit your request before 11:30am when the doctors are allocated their visits.

-When requesting a visit the receptionist will ask who is making the request, the patient's details including a telephone number, and the reason for the visit.
+When requesting a visit give as much detail as you can, such as who is making the request, the patient's details including a telephone number, and the reason for the visit.

 Please help to provide these details as it allows the doctor to prioritise their visit rounds.